 This just in, on April 6, Governor Tim Walz signed an executive order authorizing out-of-state mental health service providers to treat Minnesotan patients.
 This is to ensure that Minnesotans, especially those who live out of state but have moved back to Minnesota due to the virus, continue to receive mental services.

 Patients will be able to utilize telehealth services, connecting with their providers remotely.
 Executive order 20-28 also waives late fees for licenses for some businesses like dentists, barbershops, and cosmetologists.

 Many Minnesotans receive mental healthcare services from providers in neighboring states.
 Additionally, Minnesotans previously living out-of-state, including college students and others, have been receiving out-of-state mental healthcare services but have returned to Minnesota due to the COVID-19 pandemic.
 Allowing out-of-state mental healthcare providers to provide telehealth services in Minnesota will ensure that the mental health needs of Minnesotans are met during the stress and uncertainty this pandemic.

-But this begs the questions of why these laws exist in the first place.
-As illustrated, there is little worry about qualifications when these laws are suspended.
-This is because qualified doctors possess the necessary skills to treat patients regardless of whether they are licensed by the state of Minnesota or any other state.
-If mental health providers can effectively provide telehealth services during this emergency period, there is no good reason that they should not be able to do so in a non-pandemic time.
+But if mental health providers can effectively provide telehealth services during this emergency period, there is no good reason that they should not be able to do so in a non-pandemic time.